GameFoundry/bsf/Documentation/GitHub/compiling.md

  - https://www.python.org/downloads/

 **FMOD Low Level Programmer API** (Optional)
- - Only needed if you selected the FMOD audio module during build configuration (not selected by default)
+ - Only needed if you selected the FMOD audio module during build configuration
  - http://www.fmod.org/download/
  - If CMake complains it cannot find FMOD, manually set the FMOD_INSTALL_DIRS to your installation directory
  - Copy the dynamic libraries from {INSTALLDIR}/api/lowlevel/lib into /bin folder in Banshee source code folder